 Buick rear axles are filled at the factory with a special hypoid gear lubricant.
-It is not necessary to drain the original lubricant at any time except when it has become contaminated, or when draining is required for inspection of parts or for repairs.
+It is not necessary to remove the original lubricant at any time except when it has become contaminated, or when it is required for inspection of parts or for repairs.
+Therefore there is no longer a drain hole in the rear axle housing.

-Under no circumstances should the factory lubricant be drained from the rear axle to be replaced with any other type of lubricant.
+Under no circumstances should the factory lubricant be removed from the rear axle to be replaced with any other type of lubricant.

 In all cases of complete refilling of rear axle only Factory Hypoid Gear Lubricant is recommended.
-This is the same lubricant (lead soap-active sulphur type) as furnished with Buick replacement ring and pinion gear sets, and it may be obtained from any Buick Parts Warehouse under Group 5.535.
+This is the same lubricant (lead soapactive sulphur type) as furnished with Buick replacement ring and pinion gear sets, and it may be obtained from any Buick Parts Warehouse under Group 5.535.